lifeBalance/trying-out-webpack/README/what-is.md

 <script src="libraryB.js"></script>
 ```

-Webpack takes care of it for us.
 In big projects the list of dependencies can get really long and difficult to manage.
-Using a module system we deal with dependencies inside each file reducing maintenance costs of large JavaScript apps.
+By using a module system we deal with dependencies inside each file, reducing maintenance costs of large JavaScript apps.

 ## Supported module systems
 **Webpack** works fine with the three major module systems: